Juan Bruno Zayas: Cuban War of Independence

 At the beginning of the Cuban War of Independence, on February 24, 1895, Zayas was one of those who supported as a young doctor and at only 27 years old joined the Cuban Revolutionary Army.

-He took up arms on April 25, 1895 at the head of a group in Vega Alta, Santa Clara Province (now Villa Clara Province), for which he was conferred the rank of Lieutenant Colonel.
+He took up arms on April 25, 1895, at the head of a group in Vega Alta, Santa Clara Province (now Villa Clara Province), for which he was conferred the rank of Lieutenant Colonel.

-He was at the head of the Narciso Infantry Regiment when it was organized and on June 24, 1895 he went on to command the Villa Clara Cavalry Regiment, which he organized.
+He was at the head of the Narciso López Infantry Regiment when it was organized and on June 24, 1895, he went on to command the Villa Clara Cavalry Regiment, which he organized.

 On July 18 of that same year, he placed himself under the orders of Major General Manuel Suárez, after attacking the provincial fort four days before.
 He was promoted to Colonel on August 15 and that same day he joined Major General Serafín Sánchez, Chief of the First Division of the Fourth Corps and thus participated in numerous combats until he joined the forces of Generalissimo Máximo Gómez, in Mal Tiempo.

 On January 22, 1896, he entered Mantua at the head of the vanguard of the invading column.
 He was one of the signatories of the Act issued there, the next day, concluding the historic and legendary Invasion from East to West in Cuba.

 He also fought in numerous battles where he was seriously wounded and fought in Matanzas, Havana, etc. Already in June 1896 he was once again operating in Havana, his native province.
 Regarding his promotion to Brigadier General, it is said that Major General Antonio Maceo conferred that rank upon him when the invasion of Guane arrived, on January 20, 1896.

 But the truth is that the Bronze Titan delivered the proposal to the General in Chief in a letter dated in Nueva Paz, on February 21 of that same year, who in turn sent it to the Governing Council, on April 8, being approved the next day, becoming the youngest General of the Liberation Army until that moment.

 Surprised in an enemy ambush due to an informer of the place where he was camping, Zayas died at his combat post on July 30, 1896.